from Ovid’s Metamorphoses

 and placed his feet, that seemed but shining hoofs,

-in shallow water by the sandy merge;
+water by the sandy merge;

 and not a moment resting bore her thence,